rtsn/weatheri3blocks/README.md

 ![image](block.jpg)

-# Requirements, Configuration and Installation
+# Requirements, configuration and installation
 To use this script you only need python3 and [fontawesome](https://pypi.org/project/fontawesome/).
 Download *w.py* and *colortrans.py* and add a block